 Calling all Limerick GAA Clubs

-Kellogg launches nationwide competition with prizes worth €40,000 up for grabs for your local GAA club
+Kellogg launches nationwide competition with prizes worth €40,000 up for grabs for local GAA club

-Monday, July 6th: From Doon to Dromcollogher/Broadford, all Limerick GAA clubs are in with a chance of claiming incredible prizes as part of Kellogg’s sponsorship of the Kellogg’s GAA Cúl camps.
-Former Donegal GAA star and TG4 Cúl Camps TV show coach, Kevin Cassidy was on hand, with his children Aoife, Nia and Fionn, to launch the on-pack competition.
-Kellogg, now in its ninth year sponsoring the Kellogg’s GAA Cúl Camps, has launched the nationwide on-pack promotion for all GAA clubs across the country to be in with a chance to win prizes worth €40,000 – their biggest on-pack prize offering ever.
+Monday, 17th May 2021: All GAA clubs across the county are in with a chance of winning incredible prizes as part of Kellogg’s sponsorship of the Kellogg’s GAA Cúl camps.
+Kellogg, now in its tenth year sponsoring the Kellogg’s GAA Cúl Camps, has launched the nationwide on-pack promotion for all GAA clubs to be in with a chance to win prizes worth €40,000 – a game-changing amount for any GAA club.

-At a time when fundraising has been limited, this provides GAA clubs with an incredible opportunity to claim great prizes through a simple mechanic.
+At a time when fundraising has proved challenging, this competition provides GAA clubs with an incredible opportunity to claim great prizes through a simple mechanic.
 In order to nominate your club, all that is required is to pick up a promotional box of Kellogg’s Corn Flakes, Rice Krispies or Bran Flakes.
 Using the unique on-pack code, log on to kelloggsculcamps.gaa.ie/competition and nominate the club of choice.
-Kellogg understands how vital these funds are to clubs across the country and as result, they have updated the entry requirements to allow all nominations into the final draw to win one of three cash prizes – €25,000, €10,000 or €5,000.
-Previously, only clubs with 1,000 nominations would be entered into the final draw.
+All nominations will be entered into a final draw to win one of three cash prizes – €25,000, €10,000 or €5,000.

-For more information on the Kellogg’s GAA Cúl Camps visit gaa.ie/kelloggsculcamps
+For more information on the Kellogg’s GAA Cúl Camps visit gaa.ie/kelloggsculcamps/competition